bcgov/nr-openmetadata/README.md

 ```

 ##  OpenSearch Dockerfile and Use of GHCR
 OpenSearch requires a modified Dockerfile to work within the OpenShift restricted security context.
-The Dockerfile can be found under charts/containers/opensearch.
+The Dockerfile can be found under charts/opensearch-2.12.1/containers.
 The image is built automatically and pushed to the GHCR any time there is a push or PR to the **main** branch.

 Usage example:
 ```sh
 docker pull ghcr.io/bcgov/nr-openmetadata-opensearch:main
 ```

+## Helm chart modifications
+To review all Helm chart modifications (i.e. differences between the OpenMetadata default config and this config), search this repo for "NOTE:" annotations.